swcarpentry/r-novice-inflammation/01-supp-factors.md

 > ## Learning Objectives {.objectives}
 >
->   * Understand how to represent catagorical data in R
+>   * Understand how to represent categorical data in R
 >   * Know the difference between ordered and unordered factors
 >   * Be aware of some of the problems encountered when using factors